 Consult With Experts In Personal Injury Law

-If you or a loved one has been injured in a school bus accident, don’t hesitate to get in touch with the personal injury attorneys at The Simon Law Firm, P.C.
+If you or a loved one has been injured in a school bus accident, don’t hesitate to get in touch with the expert car accident lawyers in St. Louis at The Simon Law Firm, P.C.
 Our firm proudly advocates for the safety of children and will stand up to any insurance company that defends a driver’s negligent actions.
 Sometimes situational awareness is not enough.
 In the unfortunate event that children are injured, our bus accident injury attorneys will guide and counsel families to understand their potential actions, support them in the litigation process, and fight by their side for justice.